jnstockley/BTN/README.md

 # Notifications Not Being Sent
 I have found a deteremined that their is a bug with all supported BTTN versions where they error out and don't send any notifications.
 I have just discovered this and am aware of it.
 I plan to work on a fix ASAP.

+Update!!!
+I have determined the bug.
+When a Twitch channel changes their name, BTTN returns null and the whole program crashes.
+A fix for this will be implemented in Version 1.6.
+If you exprience this problem, please update the Twitch name in the config by removing the channel and re-adding it.

 # Version 1.51
 Please update to version 1.51 to get bug fixes!
 This update fixes a bug where BTTN would not send update notifications.